ramonpbarros/workout-tracker/README.md

 ## General info

-As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+User able to view create and track daily workouts.
+Able to log multiple exercises in a workout on a given day.
+Can also to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, user can to track his distance traveled.

 ## Screenshots